-In contrast to assessments that comply with the above high integrity measures, assessments that are; 100% marked by a computer, predominantly multiple choice by elimination or true/false by elimination, provide no requirement or opportunity for a student to demonstrate their comprehension of the learning material.
+In contrast to assessments that comply with the above high integrity measures, assessments that are; 100% marked by a computer, predominantly multiple choice by unlimited elimination attempts or true/false by elimination with two attempts, provide no requirement or opportunity for a student to demonstrate their comprehension of the learning material.
 Whilst it can be argued that by eventually getting a question right though guessing is a form of learning, allowing students to keep attempting questions until they get the correct answer does not deliver meaningful learning outcomes.
 Demonstrated competency through rigorous and auditable assessment, in combination with the above integrity measures, is considered an integral requirement for the demonstration of online learning outcomes.